PKU-RL/DGN/README.md

 # DGN

-By Jiechuan Jiang, Chen Dun, Zongqing Lu
+Written by Jiechuan Jiang and Zongqing Lu

 **Peking University**.